CALENDAR OF EVENTS 2019 - Meeting, Guest Speaker & Excursion Program to December

 Activity: Monday 11 November, 11am – Remembrance Day at Roseville Memorial Club.

-Activity: Wednesday 13th November: Jacaranda Sydney Harbour cruise.
+Activity: Wednesday 6th November at 1.30pm: Jacaranda Sydney Harbour cruise.

 Friday 15 November – General Meeting